wirbel-at-vdr-portal/aisl_PCB_costs/README.md

 ***Use this tool at Your Own Risk.***

 If you find more precise estimations, based on formulas and it's references, you may create an issue.
+Similarly, this code might be compiled on Linux as well, without trouble.
+If you need, just create an issue.

 --wirbel